Minsu386/til/TypeScript.md

 Type inference - Typescript tries to figure out what type of value a variable refers to
 	Typescript guesses the type
+		If declaration and initialization are on the same line, Typescript will figure out the type for us.
+		`const  color = 'red'`
+		const color is the variable declaration
+		'red' is the variable initialization